Anthon History, Family Crest & Coats of Arms

 The surname Anthon was first found in Lincolnshire.
 "The name had become fairly popular in England in the 13th century, as having been borne by the great hermit of the 4th century.
 He was the patron saint of the swineherd. "

-Important Dates for the Anthon family
+Early History of the Anthon family

 This web page shows only a small excerpt of our Anthon research.
 Another 81 words (6 lines of text) covering the years 1273, 1607, 1568, 1585, 1655, 1613, 1550, 1623, 1550 and 1616 are included under the topic Early Anthon History in all our PDF Extended History products and printed products wherever possible.